 Angel Nunez, instructor of Writing the Short Script

-Angel Nunez is a playwright, screenwriter and filmmaker from the Boston area.
-In his work, Mr. Nunez strives for diversity in storytelling.
-He earned his Screenwriting Certificate at Emerson College, and his MFA in Creative Writing from Lesley University.
+Angel Nunez is a playwright, screenwriter and filmmaker from the Boston area, who strives for diversity in storytelling.
+Mr. Nunez earned his Screenwriting Certificate at Emerson College and his MFA in Creative Writing from Lesley University, where he is an adjunct instructor in screenwriting.

 Jean-Paul Ouellette, instructor of Screenwriting Basics II